CHRISTIAENSLouis/geospatialanalysis/source/Introduction.rst

 In order to restrict the amount of things to study in this short period of time, the students are broughts to define a final project.
-Then they can use this as a guidance thread to lead their researchs.
+Then they can use this as a guidance thread to lead their researches.